clalancette/test-mirror-branches/README.md

 # test-mirror-branches

-Here is an edit going through a PR.
+Here is an edit going through a PR via squash merge.

 Here is another edit going through PR via rebase merge.

 Here is another edit going through PR via merge.

+Here is another edit pushed straight from the command-line.